Julibe/Games-Grid-Library/README.md

 </table>

 ## Copyright & trademark
-All copyrights © and trademarks ™ of the art, characters, logos and images belong to their respective owners and are not being sold.
+All copyrights © and trademarks ™ of the art, characters, logos and images belong to their respective owners and should not be sold.

-I do not claim ownership over the art, characters, logos and images in this proyect.
+I do not claim ownership of any of the assets in this project.

 https://github.com/Julibe/Games-Grid-Library/